Forsevin/Superior/README.md

 Superior
 ========

-Superior is a simple package-manager-like-file-manager with a repository system and simple download commands written in C with libcurl.
+Superior is a file downloader with a repository like system inspired by package managers like Debians Apt.